AggarwalTushar/CS224W_Project/README.md

 ## Acknowledgments
-We would like to thank the instructors and TAs of the CS224W course for their guidance and support throughout the quarter.
+We would like to thank the instructors, our mentor TA (Harper Hua) and all other TAs of the CS224W course for their guidance and support throughout the quarter.
+We are also deeply thankful to Prof. William Ellsworth for his valuable advice and insightful discussions, which greatly strengthened this work.